Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 ### Open Vitis Analyzer
 Click to invoke the Vitis Analyzer tool.
 If you are running trace or profile, it is recommended to use '--xlopt=0' AIE compiler option.
 This will give a greater visibility into the design.

-### AIE Hardware Flow
-To generate the hardware image, specify the platform in the Target pane and select the Create Testbench option in the AIE Settings panel.

-##### Generate Hardware Validation Code
-When enabled, Vitis Model Composer generates code to be used for hardware validation.

-##### HW System Type
-Choose between Baremetal or Linux hardware validation flow.

-##### Target
-Specify the target for hardware validation flow.

-##### Common SW Dir
-Provide the path to the folder containing the Petalinux common images.
-This option is only enabled when a Linux HW System Type is selected.

-##### Target SDK Dir
-Provide the path to the folder containing the target SDK.
-This option is only enabled when a Linux HW System Type is selected.

-##### Run hardware emulation after code generation
-When enabled, hardware emulation will run immediately after code generation.

 ## Settings for HDL Subsystems
 ##### Compilation Type